thoth-tech/doubtfire-astro/src/content/docs/frontend/tutor-times/tutor-times-requirements.md

 ### 1.1 Purpose

 The purpose of this document is to outline the requirements for the frontend development of the **"Tutor Times"** feature.
-This feature will enable tutors to track and manage the time spent on providing feedback to students.
+This feature will enable tutors to track the time spent on providing feedback to students.

 ### 1.2 Scope